September 30, 2015

 Please join our email list and keep up with all Southern

-started forty-four years ago as a simple going-away party.
+started forty-five years ago as a simple going-away party.

 As a top gay Labor Day Weekend destination, it has evolved into one of

 events.
 It is one of the largest annual celebrations and